 According to Ruger, the “LCP” initials stand for Lightweight Compact Pistol.
 It would appear it gets that name for good reason.
 Weighing only 9.4 oz unloaded, the polymer-framed gun has an overall length of only 5.16″ and a width of a mere 0.82″.
 The barrel is 2.75″ long and the trigger pull is an even 8 pounds.

 Although the new pistol looks like a Kel-Tec P3AT, Stephen L. Sanetti, president of Sturm, Ruger & Co., was quick to point out that the LCP is not cheaply made during an appearance on the Gun Talk radio program.
 Sanetti told Tom Gresham, the radio show host, that the LCP has a machined extractor, loaded chamber indicator, and a slide stop (hold open) which are features not found on other brands of pistols in this category.

-Sanetti also said the pistol is a lock breech design, not a simple blow back, and the frame is a tough glass filled nylon, not cheap plastic.
-Glass filled nylon is essentially expensive plastic.
-It is extremely durable and should hold up as well as any metal framed pistol.
+Sanetti also said the pistol is a lock breech design, not a simple blowback, and the frame is tough glass-filled nylon, not cheap plastic.
+Glass-filled nylon is essentially expensive plastic.
+It is extremely durable and should hold up as well as any metal-framed pistol.

 The Ruger LCP holds 6+1 rounds of the popular .380 ACP load.
 Aftermarket magazines allowing for many more rounds are also available, but they are not flush fitting.

 The LCP has rounded corners and a lack of protruding external controls.
 It suffers, however, from the same problem many small pistols do: the sights are small and difficult to use.
 The front sight is not much more than a small bump, about the size of an insect bite really.
 The rear sight is barely a shallow notch.
 Seriously – these sights are small and could have been left off the gun for all the good they will do you.